 How to Balance our Minds and Nervous Systems

-In any case, you should consider how to counter the effects of the electronic world and digital drugs that bombard us and develop a spiritual and healing strategy according to your own wisdom and inspiration
+You should consider how to counter the effects of the electronic world and digital drugs that bombard us and develop a spiritual and healing strategy according to your own wisdom and inspiration

 Keys to Coping with a Digital Life

-- Do daily pranayama preferably morning and evening, notably alternate nostril breathing to balance the hemispheres of the brain.
+Do daily pranayama preferably morning and evening, notably alternate nostril breathing to balance the hemispheres of the brain.
 Keep the prana flowing in the left nostril and left side of the body if you are overstimulated, on the right side if you are feeling full or depressed.

-- Above all, remember to sustain your cosmic connection and attunement with the eternal and infinite that constitutes your true immortal Self or Atman.
+Above all, remember to sustain your cosmic connection and attunement with the eternal and infinite that constitutes your true immortal Self or Atman.
 Learn to connect to the Cosmic Mind (Mahat Tattva) and its storehouse of higher knowledge in the higher Akasha.

-- Get adequate sleep and time away from any digital devices.
+Get adequate sleep and time away from any digital devices.
 Learn how to turn them off both outwardly and in your mind.
 Try to return to your inner Self in sleep with the mind put to rest as well.
 This means sleeping early and waking early if possible.

-Of course much more can be done and you may have your own useful prescriptions, but make sure to follow them regularly, in a concerted rhythm.
+Of course much more can be done and you may have your own useful prescriptions, but make sure to follow them regularly in a concerted rhythm.
 The long term effect of excessive electrical stimulation can be insidious and can erode the pranic energy field within and around us.
 Make sure to bring more of a sattvic or spiritual prana into your life through nature, sadhana and honoring the great gurus and cosmic powers.

 Unless we compensate for the ongoing electrical and information bombardment in our lives, it may only disturb us further and disrupt our energy field, even shutting it down at times.
 Yet if we learn to turn the media on or off as needed, and for subjects of real learning, not just entertainment, it can increase our range of communication, understanding and positive interaction with the world.
 That is perhaps our main hope at this point in history, but it requires continual conscious effort on our part.
 It cannot occur while we passively allow someone else to operate our minds and nervous systems.